UPPMAX/programming_formalisms/docs/sessions/lifecycle/README.md

 Tradition|Go through each phase once, do not go back              |Waterfall          |![Yas et al., 2023, figure 3](yas_2023_figure_3.png)
 Agile    |Cycle through each of the phases often, in small changes|eXtreme Programming|![Yas et al., 2023, figure 8, enhanced by `https://imgenhancer.app`](yas_2023_figure_8_enhanced.png)

-Note that a software develmentment lifecycle does not need to be a cycle :-)
+Note that a software development lifecycle does not need to be a cycle :-)

 `[Leau et al., 2012]` (Table 1) gives a comparison of traditional versus agile software development: